 One Year Later, A New Wave of Pandemic Health Concerns

-In the October 2020 report, Stress in AmericaTM 2020: A National Mental Health Crisis, the American Psychological Association (APA) issued a warning that Americans faced a second pandemic — one that would persist even after the physical threat of the virus has been addressed.
-Their most recent survey of U.S. adults, conducted in late February 2021 by The Harris Poll, indicates that this is coming to fruition.
+In the October 2020 report, Stress in AmericaTM 2020: A National Mental Health Crisis, the American Psychological Association issued a warning about the impact of these stressful events on long-term physical and mental health.
+We warned that Americans faced a second pandemic — one that would persist even after the physical threat of the virus has been addressed.
+APA’s most recent survey of U.S. adults, conducted in late February 2021 by The Harris Poll, indicates that this is coming to fruition.

 - A majority of adults (61%) reported experiencing undesired weight changes since the start of the pandemic, with more than 2 in 5 (42%) saying they gained more weight than they intended.
 Of this group, adults reported gaining an average of 29 pounds (with a typical gain of 15 pounds, which is the median).